Void Meditation and the Embodied Cosmos: You Are the Gateway

 The Entangled Firmament lives in your gut, your gaze, your grief.

-To begin this descent, explore Chapter 37: Steps into Infinity and Chapter 39: Reflections in the Void in Path of the Dragon.
-They offer both the map and the plunge.
+To begin this descent, explore Chapter 37: Steps into Infinity — The Dragon’s Plunge and Chapter 39: Beyond Duality — Reflections in the Void in Path of the Dragon.
+Consult the Preface’s Safety Key and the Checklists and Materials appendix first.

 The stars are not above you.